How To Cream Butter

 How can you tell if butter is at room temperature?

-• You can tell when butter is at room temperature by gently pressing it with your finger or a spoon and it makes a small indentation.
-If your finger or spoon sinks way down into the stick of butter then it's too warm and will not cream properly.
+• You can tell when butter is at room temperature by gently pressing it with your finger or a spoon, and it makes a small indentation.
+If your finger or spoon sinks way down into the stick of butter, then it’s too warm and will not cream properly.

-• The butter should still be slightly cool and the butter temperature should be about 65 degrees F. which is cooler than your kitchen.
+• The butter should still be slightly cool, and the butter temperature should be about 65 degrees F., which is cooler than your kitchen.

 This butter is still too hard to cream